Accelerating Inference for Multilayer Neural Networks with Quantum Computers: Architectures

 \subsection{Key Results under Differing Quantum Data Access Assumptions}

 The feasibility of quantum random access memory, the primary method assumed in the literature for accessing classical data in quantum algorithms, is widely debated in the literature~\citep{jaques2023qram}.
 However, recent work~\citep{dalzell2025distillation} provides a promising path forward, addressing many of the limitations raised in~\citet{jaques2023qram}.
 Regardless, algorithms papers often fail to meaningfully address the memory assumptions they make, and so we include a comprehensive discussion of it in~\cref{adl:section:feasibility_of_QRAM_assumptions} highlighting the feasibility of the technology, and that importantly our QRAM assumptions are no stronger than the usual made in such algorithms papers.
+The key concept discussed in~\cref{adl:section:feasibility_of_QRAM_assumptions} is that any algorithm utilizing a QRAM device must consider the classical opportunity cost of using that device, which dictates the constraints placed on realizing a useful QRAM (e.g., for such purposes the physical QRAM device cannot simply be implemented in the circuit model).